nick-heminsley/quizs/ProjectPresentation.md

 ## Project Outcome

-- Completed MVP a month before the deadline.
+- Completed MVP a month before the deadline
-- Testing with traders showed lots of positive feedback around new designs and flows.
+- New UI will improve productivity and reduce wasted time for traders
-- New UI will improve productivity and reduce wasted time from the traders.
+- Testing with traders showed positive feedback around new designs and flows:
   - "It's very clear which sections I've adjusted and which I haven't."
   - “Process is clear and submitting the bulk adjustment is clear as well.”

 ---

 ## Lessons Learned

-- Better able to break down a project into manageable chunks.
+- Better able to break down a project into manageable chunks
-- Knowledge of angular FormControls and RXJS drastically improved
+- Improved knowledge of Angular FormControls, RXJS, and Jackson object mappers
-- Delving into Jackson object mappers for complex objects, looking at how they work with records and interfaces.
+- Overcame challenges with handling complex objects and deserialization

 ---

 ## Adjustments

-- Take more time expanding descriptions on tickets so that other people have more guidance on the scope of the ticket
+- Take more time expanding descriptions on tickets for better guidance
-- Check to see if object design will map with Jackson and how it will deserialise it
+- Verify object design compatibility with Jackson deserialization
-- Ensuring UX designs are all collated at the end of all iterations
+- Ensure UX designs are collated at the end of all iterations

 ---